-Both of Manahel al-Otaibi's sisters have also faced charges related to their campaigning for women's rights.
-In the same case against Manahel al-Otaibi submitted by the public prosecution to the Riyadh Criminal Court, the Public Prosecutor accused her sister Fawzia al-Otaibi of leading "a propaganda campaign to incite Saudi girls to denounce religious principles and rebel against customs and traditions in the Saudi culture" and using a hashtag "which promotes liberation and the fall of male guardianship".
+Manahel al-Otaibi's other sister, Fawzia al-Otaibi, has also faced charges related to their campaigning for women's rights.
+In the same case against Manahel al-Otaibi submitted by the public prosecution to the Riyadh Criminal Court, the Public Prosecutor accused Fawzia al-Otaibi of leading "a propaganda campaign to incite Saudi girls to denounce religious principles and rebel against customs and traditions in the Saudi culture" and using a hashtag "which promotes liberation and the fall of male guardianship".
 The court document, reviewed by Amnesty International, states that a separate order would be issued for Fawzia al-Otaibi's arrest.
-Their other sister Mariam al-Otaibi, a prominent campaigner against male guardianship in the Kingdom, has previously been charged and detained for her women's rights activism, and is currently under travel ban.
+Fawzia al-Otaibi fled Saudi Arabia fearing arrest after being summoned for questioning in 2022.

 In a similar case to Manahel al-Otaibi's, on 25 January 2023, the Specialized Criminal Court (SCC) resentenced Salma al- Shehab, a Leeds University PhD student and mother of two, to 27 years in prison, followed by a 27-year travel ban upon appeal.
 The SCC convicted Salma al-Shehab of terrorism-related offences after a grossly unfair trial for publishing tweets in support of women's rights.
+On 25 September 2024, Salma al-Shehab's sentence was reduced from 27 years in prison followed by a 27-year travel ban to four years in prison, with an additional four years suspended.
+On 10 February 2025, she was released as she had served her prison term.